grdavis/college-basketball-elo/README.md

   * `-m` or `--mode`: By default, the winner for each matchup in a tournament prediction is selected probabilistically (mode 0).
 Use `1` to have the model always pick the 'better' team according to Elo ratings.
 Use `2` to decide each matchup with a coinflip (random selection)

 ## Methodology
+The methodology for Elo rating systems is discussed in much more detail in several sources on the web, including the [Elo rating systems](https://en.wikipedia.org/wiki/Elo_rating_system) Wikipedia page.
+This particular implementation was most closely guided by FiveThirtyEight methodologies for the [NBA](https://fivethirtyeight.com/features/how-we-calculate-nba-elo-ratings/) and [NFL](https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/).

+The major advantage of an Elo system is its simplicity.
+Elo ratings are updated

 ## Tuning and Performance